jranjan/labs-technology-bytes/micro-services/microservice.md

 > ### Every NEW things come with sorrow and pleasure but former tendds to come first.

 I think that it applies to microservices.
-Can you identify by looking at below picture.
+Can you identify some by looking at below picture.

 ![Microservice new challenges](/micro-services/images/microservice-challenges-1.jpg)

 > ## Here are few!
-> Can you spot startup solving some aspects as every challenge is area of opportunity.
+> ## Can you spot startup solving some aspects as every challenge is area of opportunity.

 ![Microservice challenges](/micro-services/images/microservice-challenges-2.jpg)